 2,000 years ago poets were banished from the Republic by Plato.
-Were a poet and philosopher to meet in a bar today, what would the poet say after all these years?
+Were a poet and philosopher to meet today, what would the poet say after all these years?

 The resulting epistolary poems -- addressed to leading Western philosopher, Alain Badiou -- are at once a metaphor for the relationship between poetry and philosophy, a musing on the possibility of love in the modern age, and a challenge to the authority and absolutism of Western male philosophical practice.